KritiSethi2006/ATM-Interface-Java/README.md

 This repository contains a Java-based console application that simulates basic ATM functionalities.
 Developed as part of the CodSoft Internship Task 3, the project demonstrates object-oriented programming (OOP) principles through a simplified banking interface.

-⚙️ Features
+⚙️ Features:-

-🔹Authentication: User logs in with basic credentials.
+🔹 Authentication: User logs in with basic credentials.

-🔹Account Operations:
+🔹 Account Operations:

   - Check account balance